Car Accident FAQ

 Q: Who pays for my medical bills when I’m injured?

 A: In Pennsylvania, all automobile insurance policies have mandatory medical coverage of at least $5,000.
 Above that amount, personal health insurance applies; however, only after the underlying auto insurance medical coverage is exhausted.

 Q: If I make an injury claim, will my premiums go up?

 A: Not unless you were 51 percent or more at fault in an accident.

 Q: What if I may have been partly at fault?

 A: Pennsylvania is one of about 20 states that allow a person who was 50 percent or less at fault to still proceed with legal action against other responsible parties.
 Your recovery will be reduced by the degree to which you were at fault, but as long as you were not more than 50 percent at fault, you can go forward with your claim.

 How We Help Clients In Car Accident Cases

 At Dorian, Goldstein, Wisniewski & Orchinik, P.C., our lawyers aggressively pursue the rights of our clients in car accident injury cases.
 Talk with an attorney from our firm in a free consultation to assess your legal options.

-Call 215-809-3882 or simply fill out our easy intake form.
-With offices in Bensalem and Philadelphia, we represent clients throughout the Philadelphia area.
+Call or simply send us an email.
+With offices in Bensalem and Philadelphia, we represent clients throughout Southeastern Pennsylvania.